idfive/Developer-Documentation/docs/front-end/accessibility.md

 </ol>
 ```

-_Note_: Because "Articles" and "Resources" have defined `tabindex` values, they will be focussed to first (in order of the `tabindex` value), and then "Services" and "Community".
+_Note_: Because "Articles" and "Resources" have defined `tabindex` values, they will be focused to first (in order of the `tabindex` value), and then "Services" and "Community".

 [Read more about tabindex](https://webaim.org/techniques/keyboard/tabindex)